avaids/avaids/README.md

 To reach out to me, you have two options: either through the issues section of the selected repository or via [discord ticket](https://discord.gg/fov).

-Or feel free to reach out by email via support@fovscript.xyz, wWARNING Responses may take longer than discord responses would.
+Or feel free to reach out by email via support@fovscript.xyz, **WARNING** Responses may take longer than discord responses would.

 ---